cerbero90/Workflow/README.md

 [![Scrutinizer](https://img.shields.io/scrutinizer/g/cerbero90/Workflow.svg?style=flat-square)](https://scrutinizer-ci.com/g/cerbero90/Workflow/)
 [![Gratipay](https://img.shields.io/gratipay/cerbero.svg?style=flat-square)](https://gratipay.com/cerbero/)

-Let's assume we want to develop a registration process, the main thing is storing user data, but we also want to validate input and send a welcome email.
+Let's assume we want to develop a registration process, the main thing is storing user data, but we also want to validate input, hash the password and send a welcome email.

-Now imagine this process as concentric circles: the storing of user data is the inner circle, whereas validation, email sending and any other logic are the increasingly outer circles.
+Now imagine this process as concentric circles: the storing of user data is the inner circle, whereas validation, hashing, email sending and any other logic are the increasingly outer circles.

-These concentric circles, or pipes, can be called all at once in a pipeline and have several advantages including running specific code before or after a given command and adding or removing any logic without even touching the controllers.
+Such concentric circles, or pipes, can be called all at once in a pipeline and have several advantages including running specific code before or after a given command and adding or removing any logic without even touching the controllers.

+This allows you to have all your controllers with a maximum of two lines of code per action, while keeping all their functionalities.

 This package is intended to automate the creation of such pipelines by using simple Artisan commands and owns other facilities like auto-validation, management of pipelines in a single file and visualization of their graphical representation in console.